seanh/seanh.github.io/_posts/2021-08-22-backup-fastmail-and-gmail-with-isync.md

 ### Configure isync

-You need to create a `~/.mbsyncrc` file before isync will work (although the project is called "isync" the actual command line program is `mbsync`).
+You need to create a `~/.mbsyncrc` file before isync will work.
 Here's an `~/.mbsyncrc` to backup a Fastmail account and a Gmail account to a local `~/Mail` folder:

 ```
 # ~/.mbsyncrc

-CopyArrivalDate yes  # Don't mess up message timestamps when moving messages between folders.
+CopyArrivalDate yes  # Don't mess up message timestamps when moving them between folders.
-Sync Pull            # Download changes only.
-Don't sync local changes up to the server.
+Sync Pull            # Download changes only, don't sync local changes up to the server.
-Create Slave         # Create new folders in the local copy only.
+Create Slave         # Automatically create new folders in the local copy.
-Remove Slave         # Remove deleted folders from the local copy only.
+Remove Slave         # Automatically remove deleted folders from the local copy.
-Expunge Slave        # Expunge deleted messages from the local copy only.
+Expunge Slave        # Expunge deleted messages from the local copy.

 IMAPAccount fastmail
 Host imap.fastmail.com